CGJennings/se3docs/docs/um-install-upgrading.md

 ## Migrating your preferences

-When you run SE3 for the first time, it will detect the presence of an older Strange Eons installation (if any) and it will import compatible preference settings automatically.
+When you run SE3 for the first time, it will detect the presence of an older Strange Eons installation (if any) and import compatible preference settings automatically.
 For this reason it is recommended that you install SE3 *before* uninstalling the previous version.

 ## Keeping both versions